jp7677/dxvk-nvapi/README.md

 ### Steam Play / Proton

+Proton 9.0 includes DXVK-NVAPI and enables it by default for all titles with a few exceptions.
+Proton 9.0 can force-enable DXVK-NVAPI for titles that have DXVK-NVAPI disabled by default and also for non-NVIDIA GPUs when setting `PROTON_FORCE_NVAPI=1`.
+Contrary, `PROTON_DISABLE_NVAPI` disables DXVK-NVAPI.

+- Copy and replace `nvapi.dll`/`nvapi64.dll` into the `dist/lib/wine/nvapi`/`dist/lib64/wine/nvapi` folder of your Proton installation, e.g. in `~/.steam/steam/steamapps/common/Proton 9.0/` for manually updating the included version.

+Proton Experimental Bleeding Edge additionally always contains the latest DXVK-NVAPI development (master) version.

 Proton 8.0 includes DXVK-NVAPI and enables it by default for a lot of titles.

-- Use `PROTON_ENABLE_NVAPI=1` as game launch argument in Steam to enable DXVK-NVAPI for other titles.
+Use `PROTON_ENABLE_NVAPI=1` for that version as game launch argument in Steam to enable DXVK-NVAPI for other titles.
-- Copy and replace `nvapi.dll`/`nvapi64.dll` into the `dist/lib/wine/nvapi`/`dist/lib64/wine/nvapi` folder of your Proton installation, e.g. in `~/.steam/steam/steamapps/common/Proton 8.0/` for manually updating the included version.

-Proton Experimental 8.0 can force-enable DXVK-NVAPI for non-NVIDIA GPUs when setting `PROTON_FORCE_NVAPI=1`.
-Proton Experimental Bleeding Edge additionally always contains the latest DXVK-NVAPI development (master) version.

 ### Wine / Wine-Staging